What is Liquidity in Stocks?

 How Liquidity Is Measured

-Trading volume refers to the number of shares changing hands in a given day.
-Stocks with consistently high daily trading volume — think Microsoft (MSFT), Apple (AAPL), Alphabet (GOOG), or Johnson and Johnson (JNJ) — can absorb large institutional orders without meaningful price disruption.
-Stocks with low average daily volume can be moved significantly by a single moderately-sized order.
+Trading volume is the number of shares changing hands in a given day.
+Stocks with consistently high daily volume, think Microsoft (MSFT), Apple (AAPL), Alphabet (GOOG), or Johnson and Johnson (JNJ), can absorb large institutional orders without meaningful price disruption.

-High Liquidity Stocks: What They Offer
+High Liquidity Stocks: What They Actually Offer

 Low Liquidity Stocks: Higher Risk, Higher Potential Return